Would Everest Base Camp packing list be much different? No, actually Everest Base Camp trek packing list would be exactly the same.

 Here you can buy exactly the same design sunglasses like I have.
 But you can also create your own custom design, if you want.
 Or – another option is to choose from best selling designs.

-Torch.
-Or better head torch.
+Or better a head torch.
 You never know, when you may need it.
 In the mountains power outage isn’t something unusual.
 It happens time after time.

-Camera.
 Since 2016 I’m a happy owner of Fuji X30 (check it out on Amazon).
 It’s small.
 It makes good photos.
-And I can always backup my photos to my iPad and phone without cords and without internet.
+And I can always backup my photos to my iPad and phone without cords and without internet connection.
 Love this camera!